Dirlewanger Brigade: Germany

 The division was pushed back to the northeast when the final Soviet offensive began on 16 April 1945.
-The next day, Dirlewanger was seriously wounded in combat for the twelfth time.
-He was removed from the front and he was sent to the rear and Schmedes immediately assumed command; Dirlewanger would not return to the division.
 Desertion became more and more common, and when Schmedes attempted to reorganize the division on 25 April, he found that it had virtually ceased to exist.
-On 28 April 1945, SS-Sturmbannführer Ewald Ehlers, who commanded the 73rd Waffen Grenadier Regiment of the SS within the division, was hanged by his own men.
-He had been a former commandant of Dachau concentration camp who had been convicted of corruption.
+On 28 April 1945, SS-Sturmbannführer Ewald Ehlers, who command the 73rd Waffen Grenadier Regiment was severely wounded and lost an arm during the battle in Halbe, according SS-Hauptsturmführer Harald Momm who commanded the II.battalion in Ehlers's regiment.
 On 1 May 1945, the Soviets wiped out all that was left of the unit in the Halbe pocket.
 Only a small remnant of the division managed an escape attempt to reach the US Army lines on the Elbe river.
-Schmedes and his staff managed to reach the Americans and surrendered on 3 May.
+SS-Obersturmbannführer Kurt Weisse led a large group of around 400 men escaping from Halbe Pocket.
+He was later put in British captivity and escaped on 5 March 1946; his later fate is unknown.
+Schmedes and his staff (excluding Kurt Weisse) were taken prisoner in Soviet captivity.
+Schmedes was not charged with any crime and discharged shortly due to poor health.
 Only about 700 men of the division survived the war.
 In June 1945, Dirlewanger was captured by French forces in Germany and died in their custody by 8 June, allegedly beaten to death by Polish soldiers in Altshausen.